postnik0706/Splendid/readme.txt

 #Splendid.design site content.

-Just a promotional page for my business.
+Just a promotional page for my business:

+Scripting with InDesign to create complex catalogs.